lunacookies/dotfiles-old/pandoctemplates/article/document.md

 1000-node overlay network.
 In the end, we added a 3-petabyte floppy disk to UC Berkeley's system.

+\myinfig{figures/figure1}{The 10th-percentile clock speed of TOP, as a function of interrupt rate.
+This follows from the investigation of wide-area networks.}{fig:label2}

 Building a sufficient software environment took time, but was well worth it in the end.
 All software components were hand assembled using a standard toolchain built on Sally Floyd's toolkit for topologically evaluating average time since